jonatas/fast/docs/command_line.md

 # Command line

-It will also inject a executable named `fast` and you can use it to search and find code using the concept:
+When you install the ffast gem, it will also create an executable named `fast` and you can use it to search and find code using the concept:

 ```
 $ fast '(def match?)' lib/fast.rb